 Budgeting for Discretionary Expenses

-Tracking discretionary expenses is key in case times get tough or a person wants to tighten up their budget.
+Tracking discretionary expenses is key in case times get tough or a person wants to make a budget or tighten theirs up.
 When planning for future financial goals, like saving up for a mortgage down payment, finding places to pare back can add up.

 One of the most important strategies for tracking discretionary spending is creating a household budget.
 Budgeting may help individuals to ensure there’s enough money to cover necessary expenses and bills.
 Once those needs are covered, it’s possible then to set the remaining money aside for discretionary spending.